-- Boots: Pick a sturdy hiking boot that is designed for backpacking.
+- Boots: Pick a comfortable hiking boot that is designed for backpacking.
 Make sure it fits your foot well and try them out before your trip!
 (Guides Pick: Scarpa’s backpacking line.)

 - Socks: 2 to 3 pairs (synthetic or wool-mix).
 Sized for your boots.
 At least one thin liner recommended for blister management.

 - Long sleeve base layer – synthetic or wool